evryoneowo/locker/README.md

 # Locker
 ## Description
-Locker is a password manager Telegram bot written with aiogram.
+**Locker** is a password manager Telegram bot written with aiogram.
-It has cryptographic protection.
+It has **cryptographic protection**.
 You can trust it, or easily deploy your own instance to verify everything yourself.

 ## Main instance
 The main instance of the bot is https://t.me/lockerpassbot.